-Applicants are encouraged to make an informal application by submitting the following items to Prof. Akaysha Tang (firstname.lastname@example.org) and Dr Guang Ouyang (email@example.com).
-Formal application and instructions can be submitted here.
-Faculty of Education has additional requirement.
+Applicants are encouraged to make an informal application by submitting the following items to Prof. Akaysha Tang (email@example.com) and Dr Guang Ouyang (firstname.lastname@example.org).

 iv.
 3 sample writings (e.g. lab reports, term papers), preferably related to science

 v.
 Names and contact information of 3 referees who know you well and their letters of supports

 The Doctoral Programs in HKU have two deadlines: